Charles Maddux, MD

 Dr. Charles Maddux is a talented ophthalmologist and eye surgeon.
 He graduated from Loma Linda University School of Medicine, where he also tutored students in pathophysiology.
 He interned at the Loyola University Medical Center in Chicago, and completed his residency with Loma Linda University Health, where he worked in five different medical centers, including a VA and two county hospitals.

-While in residency, he treated a wide variety of patients with advanced pathology, and developed excellent surgical skills.
+While in residency, Dr. Maddux treated a wide variety of patients with advanced pathology, and developed excellent surgical skills.
+He is Board Certified by the American Board of Ophthalmology.

 Dr. Maddux has a special interest in cataract surgery, as well as refractive lenses, that helps patients become independent from glasses.
 He is experienced in minimally invasive glaucoma surgery such as the iSTENT and the Kahook.
 Dr. Maddux is also skilled in minor lid surgeries, including blepharoplasty and lesion excisions.
 He performs intravitreal injections of medications for conditions such as diabetic retinopathy and macular degeneration, and a variety of laser surgeries, including YAG lasers, SLT, and other procedures for the retina.
 In addition to his surgical offerings, he is also available for primary eye care and comprehensive medical eye exams.